 Contributed by Staff of Timberline Knolls

-We think of children as innocent and pure.
+Children are the epitome of innocence and purity.
 But, what about a child struggling with self-injury?
-How could something so delicate and good willingly inflict pain on itself?
+How could someone so delicate and good willingly inflict pain on itself?

 Self-harm involves inflicting physical pain on one’s body.
 Most often this is done by cutting, burning, or biting.
 Whether a child learns about self-harm from somewhere, or someone, or just has the thought one day to try it out, it can quickly become addicting.
 The act meets some need that is not being met elsewhere.